The Modeler's Forum

 Post by: Dave Buchholz on February 01, 2025, 09:56:18 PM

 THIS IS A TEST.
-Had it been an actual emergency, you would have been directed to go into the basement and work on model trains.
-Its either that or stick your head between your legs and pray.
-Here is a semi-final track plan that has been developed over the years.
+Had it been an actual emergency, you would have been directed to go into the basement and work on your model trains.
+It's either that or stick your head between your legs and pray.
+Here is a ,"semi- probably-almost final, but never really is" track plan that has been developed over the years.

 REPEAT ...
 THIS IS ONLY A TEST

-It turns out, the track plan is actually two plans in one.
-There is a feature for continuous running, with a reversing loop under the steps.
-When I was designing it, I did not even realize it had that ability until some one on RRL pointed it out to me.
+It turns out, unknown to me at the time the track plan is actually two plans in one.
+There is a feature for continuous running, with a reversing loop under the basement steps.
+When I was designing it, I did not even realize it had a second ability, until some one on RRL pointed it out to me.
 There was a lot of design input form members to help the plan along to it's preset form.
 I'm appreciative of all their contributions.

-A closer look reveals point to point trackage from the deep water harbor in Oswego, in the lower right corner, counter clockwise past the yard to the ferry slip and inter-island passenger station on the dock.
+A closer look reveals point to point trackage from the deep water harbor in Oswego, in the lower right corner, counter clockwise past the yard to the ferry slip and inter-island passenger station on the dock at Sodus Bay.
+Having only one reversing loop will limit some operation moves though.

 Title: Re: North Coast Railroad